 So without further ado, let us go in depth on micronutrients and discuss what they are, what they do in the body, and what the best sources are!

-What is a Micronutrient?
+What Is A Micronutrient?
 Micronutrients Definition!

 What are micronutrients exactly?
 A micronutrient is a vitamin, mineral or other nutrient that the body needs in small amounts to function properly.